Larry-Cui/notebook/docs/immigration/prjourney.md

 The **Acknowledgement of Receipt (AoR)** serves as a crucial confirmation for applicants, indicating the successful submission of their immigration application.
 The AoR is automatically generated, typically sent out promptly to most applicants.
 In some cases, however, its arrival might be delayed, taking up to 24 hours.

 Normally, you'll get an Acknowledgement of Receipt (AoR) right after submitting your application.

+<p class="highlight yellow">As mentioned above, here the submission acknowledgement is not "AoR".</p>

 <img src="https://lh3.googleusercontent.com/pw/AP1GczOte072qL9M5-vOPXGkz1o0XRe1SbTbBgd8UdM0JanaAkfFW99I7o196ER9Uy7c-xOHMKbh7V9pYoeseAo19C-XmG7njohvTixSqjESBW1dOsdUgbw" />